Regular Expressions in PHP part 1

 pipe group regex

-Our next article about Regular Expressions in PHP will demonstrate some real life examples of complex RegEx patterns.
+Our next article about Regular Expressions in PHP will demonstrate some real life examples of complex regular expression patterns.
 Happy coding.

 Previous Post Most common WordPress (in)security issues